moimaian/CODOC/README.md

 >$ unzip CODOC-main.zip && mv $HOME/Downloads/CODOC-main $HOME/CODOC

 **3**
-Go to the working folder and give permissions for the CODOC.sh file to be executed as a program:
+Go to the working folder and give permissions for the CODOC.py file to be executed as a program:
 This is possible graphically in a file manager like Nemo
-- Right-click on the program (CODOC.sh bash script)
+- Right-click on the program (CODOC.py bash script)
 - In the menu select properties
 - In the opened window select permissions
 - Check the box to allow execution as a program.
 Or using the command in the terminal:
->$ chmod +x $HOME/CODOC/CODOC.sh
+>$ chmod +x $HOME/CODOC/CODOC.py

 **4**
-In a file manager double-click on the CODOC.sh icon and click on run in the terminal.
+In a file manager double-click on the CODOC.py icon and click on run in the terminal.
 Or run in the terminal:
->$ cd $HOME/CODOC && ./CODOC.sh
+>$ cd $HOME/CODOC && python3 ./CODOC.py

 **Notes:**
 When executed it will: